whizkydee/react-multi-state/readme.md

 three elements – `state`, `setState` and `setters`:

 - _state_, which contains the current state of the component.
-- _setState_, which is an action dispatcher that takes in an object of new state.
+- _setState_, which is a multi-action dispatcher that takes in a new state object.
-- _setters_, which contains `dispatchAction` functions for each state property.
+- _setters_, which contains composed `dispatchAction` functions for each state property.

 Here is a simple example: